thoth-station/adviser/docs/source/compatibility.rst

 to pin down versions of such packages (as ``wheel`` in the example) explicitly as a hint to resolver.
 Otherwise resolution might fail.
 See logs of an adviser run to spot such cases.

-This limitation will be addressed in next releases.